BgameXL/LanPlus/README.md

 way (see below).

 **Do I need a premium (paid) Minecraft account?**
 The social features work with offline accounts too.
-Joining someone's "Open to LAN" world usually needs a premium account, unless the host turns on offline support.
+Joining someone's Hosted world usually needs a premium account, unless the host turns on offline support.

 **Do I have to port-forward to host over the internet?**
-No. The relay gives you a public address without touching your router.
+No. The relay gives you a public address without touching your router (Your IP gets masked).

 **Is it free?
 Any cash shop?**
 Free, and no monetization.
 Cosmetics are unlockable, there's no store or currency.

 **Is my profile safe?**
-Your profile only holds what you choose to share.
+Your profile don't hold private stuff.
 LAN+ signs in through your existing Minecraft session, so there's no extra account or password to worry about.

 ## Planned